rivten/rivten.github.io/_posts/2016-11-05-surface_simplification.md

 ![Result of algorithm](/images/mesh_simplification/cow_simplified.png)
 <center>Result of the algorithm</center>

-What is so great about this algorithm is that it first proposes to contract pair that do not have a big impact on the resulting mesh (i.e. those that have the lowest cost) while still constantly reducing the amount of vertices.Secondly, the heuristic chosen, the quadric, to evaluate the error made by a compression provides less coarser result for the pair contraction.
+What is so great about this algorithm is that it first proposes to contract pair that do not have a big impact on the resulting mesh (i.e. those that have the lowest cost) while still constantly reducing the amount of vertices.Moreover, the heuristic chosen, the quadric, to evaluate the error made by a compression provides less coarser result for the pair contraction.

-Even though this article was published almost 20 years ago, it outlined the basis for most mesh simplification algorithm.
+Even though this article was published almost 20 years ago, it outlined the basis for most mesh simplification algorithms.
 For example, we could talk about the article *Structure Aware Mesh Decimation* that takes this very idea of edge contraction, but gives a more refined and precise heuristic to evaluate the error of the contraction.

 # References